viet34tqc/voting-app/README.md

 ## Features

-- The host can create a topic and add options.
+- The host can create a topic and add nomination.
 They can also set the maximum number of participants.
-- After creating the poll, the host sends its ID to other users so they can join and add their own options.
+- After creating the poll, the host sends its ID to other users so they can join and add their own nomination.
 - Users join the poll via Websocket.
 - If users have closed the tab, they can re-join via `pollId` and receive the current state of the poll
-- Only the host can start and end the poll.
+- Only the host can start, end or cancel the poll.
+When the host cancel the poll, all the participants will be kicked out of the poll
 - After the poll ends, a screen displays the results.

-## Architecture
+## BE Architecture

 ### Poll module